 Implementations derived from list or feed Contracts inherit the of attribute.
 Like other attributes an implementing Object can override the of attribute, but only if Contract compatible - a Server SHOULD include all of the URIs in the Contract’s of attribute, but it MAY add additional ones (see Section 7.7).

-Lists and Feeds also have the special ability to implicitly define the Contract List of their contents.
-In the following example it is implied that each child element has a Contract List of /def/MissingPerson without actually specifying the is attribute in each list item:
+Lists and Feeds also have the special ability to implicitly define the Contract of their contents.
+In the following example it is implied that each child element has a Contract of /def/MissingPerson without actually specifying the is attribute in each list item:

 <list of="/def/MissingPerson">